|

 be selected with the MODE selector (РЕЖИМ) before starting a

 transmission.
-The following radio sets are supported [6]:
+The following radio sets are known to be supported [6]:

 |